 The last hour of the workshop includes an informal parent support group focused on special education.
 You can share your ideas, experiences, and information.
 Or, you can simply listen and learn.
 It’s a great time to connect with other parents in our community.

 When are workshops held?

-Meetings are held on the first Tuesday of each month at PHP and will be found on the PHP Events calendar.
+Meetings are held at PHP San Jose on the first Tuesday of each month from 6-9 PM.

 How can you improve your advocacy skills?

 - Attend an IEP training offered by Parents Helping Parents and other organizations.

 - Meet other parents and share your experiences.